Datasilk/Kandu/README.md

 As of February 1st, 2018, there are many basic features that need to be implimented into the application for Kandu to work equivilant to Trello.
 These features include:

-* Archiving & permanently deleting boards, lists, cards, checklists, & attachments
+* Archiving & permanently deleting boards, lists, ~~cards~~, checklists, & attachments
 * Adding & managing team members & board members
 * Adding comments to cards
 * Updating a card's title & description